Goal Setting for the Future Market Stall Owner

 A goal is what you aim to achieve, you can measure it and see the deadline approaching.
 It should give you a buzz and when you do achieve it you will be inspired for the next goal.

-This is where a tweak needs to be made.
 Can I get a better job that earns me more money?
 Do I adjust the monthly payments for a year and study in the evenings to reach higher earnings?
 Do I start selling on the weekends to top up the cash pot a little to keep the family on track?

 These are all little adjustments that go with a goal.
 You are a human just like me and life is a series of different experiences that change every second of the day.

 Be a little bit flexible, but ALWAYS keep your eye on the goal.
-Don’t use that flexibility to indulge your poor self discipline.
+Don’t use flexibility to indulge poor self discipline.
 That isn’t a tweak, that is taking the easy route, and your goal will turn into a failure that haunts you.

 Overcoming the Darkness

 Think of a goal you have achieved recently.
 Think how it inspires you that you made the effort to do that one thing in your life.
-Perhaps it was study a short part time course.
+Perhaps it was studying a short part time course.
 You dedicated time, effort and money towards it.
 You sacrificed the odd evening to make sure you achieved it.

 Looking back now it doesn’t seem so bad!

-A goal has this potential, all the while you are working towards it and long after you achieve it.
+A goal has this potential, all the while you are working towards it and long after it, you achieve it.
 If you can measure your goal, like the example above, every month that I make the payment towards my mortgage is a little step closer.

 After a year or two I might feel like it was a stupid goal until I look back and see the 24 payments I have made.
 The way the interest has reduced, that you are now only 12 years away from achieving your goal.